LONELINESS

 Notes for later additions:

-why is it that people spend years being lonely while others rarely feel lonely.
+Why is it that people spend years being lonely while others rarely feel lonely?
+Could it be that it is strictly a belief system - and that loneliness is not based on reality.

-enforce a fear in you that nobody cares about you
+Loneliness will enforce a fear in you that nobody cares about you.

-Are you afraid of rejection and this is why you spend all your time alone.
+Are you afraid of rejection and this is why you spend all your time alone?
 If so, this is a fear that needs to be tackled head on.
 Facing this fear is the only way you will overcome loneliness.
+Note that it is based upon false beliefs.

 Loneliness is a painful emotional feeling of being disconnected, cut off, or isolated from the rest of our world.
 It is a feeling that something is missing from our lives.

 The real culprit though is how we interpret being separated or alone.
 Intense feelings of loneliness are generally accomplished by thoughts like "I don't have lots of friends because I'm not really worthy of them." or " I'm not interesting enough to be noticed or attractive."
-People with low self-esteem often believe that others would not be interested in knowing them and that there loneliness is evidence of their weakness as a person.
+(Or something like those.)
+People with low self-esteem often believe that others would not be interested in knowing them and that their loneliness is evidence of their weakness as a person.

-•Challenge the reality of your pessimistic or negative though
+Challenge the reality of your pessimistic or negative thought.

 Everyone with the fear of being alone needs to accept the possibility that they may at some point be alone the rest of their lives and be at peace with that thought.
 Otherwise the fear of being alone will haunt them, cause them to feel very dependent ("needy") upon others, cling to others, be easily hurt by others, or even become hostile toward others.